herve4m/quay-api-operator/docs/crds/TeamOidc.md

 ### name

 Name of the team to synchronize or unsynchronize with an OIDC group.
-That team must exist (see the Team resource to create it).
+This team must exist (see the Team resource to create it).

 __Type__: string